On Variance Estimation of Random Forests with Infinite-Order U-statistics: Discussion

-Thirdly, in our smoothed estimator, the choice of testing sample neighbors can be data-dependent and relies on the distance defined by the forests.
+Thirdly, in our smoothed estimator, the choice of testing sample neighbors can be data-dependent and relies on the forest-defined distance.
 It is worth considering more robust smoothing methods for future work.

 Lastly, this paper focuses on the regression problem using random forest.
 This variance estimator can also be applied to the general family of subbagging estimators.
 Besides, we may further investigate the uncertainty quantification for variable importance, the confidence interval for classification probability, the confidence band of survival analysis, etc.